MaskRay/maskray.me/source/_posts/2025-09-28-remarks-on-sframe.md

 .lbss           // Large BSS
 ```

-## Linking and execution views

-SFrame employs a unified indexed format across both relocatable files (linking view) and executable files (execution view).
-While this design consistency appears elegant, it introduces significant complications in toolchain implementation.
+## Object file format design issues

+### Mandatory index building problems

 Currently, Binutils enforces a single-element structure within each `.sframe` section, regardless of whether it resides in a relocatable object or final executable.
-This approach differs from DWARF sections, which support multiple concatenated elements, each with its own header and body.
+While the `SFRAME_F_FDE_SORTED` flag can be cleared to permit unsorted FDEs, proposed unwinder implementations for the Linux kernel do not seem to support multiple elements in a single section.
+The design choice makes linker merging mandatory rather than optional.

 This design choice stems from Linux kernel requirements, where kernel modules are relocatable files created with `ld -r`.
-The kernel's SFrame support expects each module to contain a single indexed format for efficient runtime processing.
+The pending SFrame support for linux-perf expects each module to contain a single indexed format for efficient runtime processing.
 Consequently, GNU ld merges all input `.sframe` sections into a single indexed element, even when producing relocatable files.
 This behavior deviates from standard [relocatable linking](/blog/2022-11-21-relocatable-linking) conventions that suppress synthetic section finalization.

-The fundamental design issue lies in making linker merging mandatory.
+This approach differs from almost every metadata section, which support multiple concatenated elements, each with its own header and body.
+LLVM supports numerous well-behaved metadata sections (`__asan_globals`, `.stack_sizes`, `__patchable_function_entries`, `__llvm_prf_cnts`, `__sancov_bools`, `__llvm_covmap`, `__llvm_gcov_ctr_section`, `.llvmcmd`, and `llvm_offload_entries`) that concatenate without issues.
+SFrame stands apart as the only metadata section demanding version-specific merging as default linker behavior, creating unprecedented maintenance burden.
 For optimal portability, unwinders should support multiple-element structures within a `.sframe` section.

+For optimal portability, we must support object files from diverse origins—not just those built from a single toolchain.
+In environments where almost everything is built from source with a single toolchain offering strong SFrame support, forcing default-on index building may be acceptable.
+However, we must also accommodate environments with prebuilt object files using older SFrame versions, or toolchains that don't support old formats.
+I believe unwinders should support multiple-element structures within a `.sframe` section.
 When a linker builds an index for `.sframe`, it should be viewed as an optimization that relieves the unwinder from constructing its own index at runtime.
 This index construction should remain optional rather than required.
-While the `SFRAME_F_FDE_SORTED` flag can be cleared to permit unsorted FDEs, current unwinder implementations do not seem to support multiple elements in a single section.

-A future version should distinguish between linking and execution views:

-- Linking view: Assemblers produce a simpler format, omitting index-specific metadata fields
-- Linkers concatenate `.sframe` input sections by default, consistent with DWARF and other metadata sections
-- A new `--sframe-index` option enables linkers to synthesize a `.sframe_idx` section containing the indexed format, analogous to [`--gdb-index` and `--debug-names`](/blog/2022-10-30-distribution-of-debug-information).
-  The linker builds `.sframe_idx` from input `.sframe` sections.
-  To support the Linux kernel workflow (`ld -r` for kernel modules), `ld -r --sframe-index` must also generate the indexed format.
-- Linker scripts control placement using: `.sframe_idx : { *(.sframe_idx) }`.
-From the linker perspective, `.sframe` input sections have been replaced by the linker-synthesized `.sframe_idx`.
-  This output section description places the `.sframe_idx` into the `.sframe_idx` output section.

-The linking view could omit index-specific metadata fields such as `sfh_num_fdes`, `sfh_num_fres`, `sfh_fdeoff`, and `sfh_freoff`.

-The `.debug_pubnames`/`.gdb_index` design provides an excellent model for separate linking and execution views.
-While DWARF v5's `.debug_names` unifies both views at the cost of larger linking formats, it represents a reasonable tradeoff since relocatable files contain only a single `.debug_names` section, and debuggers can efficiently load sections with concatenated name tables.

-## Section group compliance issues
+### Section group compliance and garbage collection issues

-The current monolithic `.sframe` design creates ELF specification violations when dealing with [COMDAT section groups](/blog/2021-07-25-comdat-and-section-group).
 GNU Assembler generates a single `.sframe` section containing relocations to `STB_LOCAL` symbols from multiple text sections, including those in different section groups.

+This creates ELF specification violations when a referenced text section is discarded by the [COMDAT section group rule](/blog/2021-07-25-comdat-and-section-group).
-This violates the ELF section group rule, which states:
+The ELF specification states:

 > A symbol table entry with `STB_LOCAL` binding that is defined relative to one of a group's sections, and that is contained in a symbol table section that is not part of the group, must be discarded if the group members are discarded.
 References to this symbol table entry from outside the group are not allowed.